Teaching Text-to-Image Models to Communicate in Dialog: Introduction

 Contributions of this work are three-fold:

 \begin{itemize} \item To the best of our knowledge, this is the first work entirely devoted to dialog-to-image generation.
-We aspire for our work to captivate the attention of the research community, thereby shedding light on this pertinent research challenge.
+We address the challenges of this task and argue that previous summarize-then-generation pipeline could not make full use of the dialogue context.

-\item We first explore the utilization of text-to-image models for the task of dialog-to-image generation and find that it is challenging to solely treat dialog-to-image generation as text-to-image generation.
-Then, we present an effective approach that can generate high-resolution image responses conditioning on dialog context.
+\item We propose a fine-tuning framework which fully utilizes state-of-the-art text-to-image models while exploring the structural and semantic information in the whole dialog context.

-\item Extensive experiments on PhotoChat Corpus indicate the effectiveness of our approach, which achieves a consistent improvement with previous text-to-image generation models. \end{itemize}
+\item Extensive experiments on PhotoChat and MMDialog Corpus indicate the effectiveness of our approach, where observing remarkable and consistent improvement with state-of-the-art pre-trained text-to-image generation backends. \end{itemize}